|Style||Fully Escorted & Guided

 Day 3: Cusco & Sacred Valley.
 After breakfast, transfer to the airport to board a short morning flight to Cusco, capital of the Inca Empire and located 11,000 feet above sea level.
 Upon arrival, travel to nearby Pisac, a picturesque Andean village with a wonderful market.
 Here you'll have a chance to buy locally made ponchos, sweaters and other handcrafted clothing, ceramics and hand-painted beads.
 Enjoy browsing the "locals" section of the market, where villagers come from miles around, dressed in their traditional clothing, to barter and sell their produce.

 Continue to Ollantaytambo, located at the foot of spectacular Inca ruins which protected the strategic entrance to the lower Urubamba Valley, also known as the Sacred Valley.
 The temple area is at the top of a series of steep terraces which helped provide excellent defenses.
 Stone used for these buildings was brought from a quarry high up on the opposite side of the Urubamba River, an incredible feat involving the efforts of thousands of workers.
 The complex, still under construction at the time of the conquest by Spain, was never completed.
-Accommodations: Sonesta Posadas del Inca Yucay on Sep 8, 2013 departures, Aranwa Sacred Valley or similar on all others.
+Accommodations: Aranwa Sacred Valley or similar.
 Breakfast provided.

 Day 4: Machu Picchu.
 It's a short drive from your hotel to the Ollanta railroad station where you'll board the train that will take you through the lush Urubamba Valley, passing through stunning scenery en route to the Lost City of the Incas, Machu Picchu, one of the most spectacular and enigmatic archeological sites in the world.

 Unknown to the outside world until archeologist Hiram Bingham rediscovered it in 1911; Machu Picchu is now the most recognizable symbol of the Incan Empire.
 Believed to have served as a country retreat town for Inca nobility, the complex consists of giant walls, terraces, and ramps constructed from precisely cut rock formations.
 This impressive architectural feat, in combination with its breathtaking natural setting amidst mist-covered green mountains above the rushing Urubamba River, makes for a visually stunning, and even mystical, experience.
-By train, return to Ollanta station then drive to Cusco for dinner and overnight.
-Accommodations: Aranwa Cusco on Jan 12, Feb 9, & Mar 18, 2014 departures, Libertador Cusco or similar on all others.
-Breakfast & dinner provided.
+By train, return to Ollanta station then drive to Cusco for overnight.
+Accommodations: Aranwa Cusco or similar.
+Breakfast provided.

 Day 5: Cusco.
 This afternoon, a panoramic tour takes you to the main sites of this impressive city.
 You'll see the Plaza de Armas, center of the Inca Empire, where Francisco Pizarro proclaimed the conquest of Cusco.
 Here, you'll visit Cusco's beautiful 16th century cathedral.
 Then, just a few blocks away, you will discover the ruins of the Koricancha, an important Inca temple to the Sun God.
 During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors, this incredible wealth had all been taken as treasure for Spain.
-Breakfast provided.
+Tonight, enjoy dinner with your fellow travelers.
+Breakfast & dinner provided.

 Day 6: Cusco/Iguazu Falls.
 Very early this morning, your journey continues as you board your flight from Cusco to Lima connecting to Foz do Iguassu, Brazil.
 Upon arrival, and after customs formalities, transfer to your hotel for check-in.
 Accommodations: Bourbon Iguassu Resort or similar.
 Breakfast provided.